Floopert/CW2024/Readme.md

     -LevelOne.java | LevelTwo.java: Added a new constant CURRENT_LEVEL that stores the class' class path and passes it to the parent's constructor.

 ### added pause function.
+[Commit: 1f78c87]
-    Important changes implemented: The game can now pause by pressing 'Escape'.
+    Description: The game can now pause by pressing 'Escape'.
 In the pause menu, users can either choose to resume the game or go to main menu.
 If the user chooses to go to main menu, they will have to start from Level 1 again.

     -Controller.java: Broke up some lines from the goToLevel() method into a new method called getLevelInstance().
 This method will allow the FXML controllers to get the instance of an active level.
 During a pause, the scene is changed but level instance is not destroyed yet because the user may choose to resume.
 But if the user chooses to go back to main menu, the instance should be destroyed so that if they click play again it may be reset.
 So an instance of the level needs to be retrieved when user chooses to go to main menu to destroy the instance.
     A resumeGame() method is also added to just get the instance of the level and show the scene.